MetaQA: Combining Expert Agents for Multi-Skill Question Answering: Appendix

-Lastly, compared to our model, MultiQA achieves an average 0.24 performance increase.
-However, our model was trained on only 13\% of its training set as later discussed in \S \ref{sec:efficiency}.
-In addition, our proposed approach achieves a striking 4.15 points performance boost on DuoRC, a 2.73 on TriviaQA-web, and a 1.55 on SearchQA thanks to the collaboration between the agents.
-We also observe that MultiQA mostly outperforms the expert agents on the Wikipedia-based datasets (i.e., SQuAD, HotpotQA, NQ, and QAMR).
-This suggests that MultiQA benefits from the additional Wikipedia data but struggles with other minority domains.
-On the other hand, our approach excels on those minority domains (i.e., SearchQA, TriviaQA-web, and DuoRC) outperforming MetaQA by an average of 2.88.
-This shows the successful collaboration between the agents and MetaQA's ability to adapt to new domains.
+MetaQA outperforms MultiQA by a small margin of 0.12, despite being much more flexible (i.e., compatible with any QA format instead of only extractive QA (\S \ref{sec:baselines}).
+Moreover, our model was trained on only 13\% of its training set, as later discussed in \S \ref{sec:efficiency}.
+Furthermore, we observe that MultiQA mostly outperforms expert agents on Wikipedia-based datasets (i.e., SQuAD, HotpotQA, NQ, and QAMR).
+This might suggest that MultiQA is overfitted to Wikipedia due to its training on multiple datasets using Wikipedia paragraphs\footnote{MultiQA is trained on question and contexts (Wikipedia paragraphs).
+However, MetaQA does not have access to these paragraphs as shown in Figure \ref{fig:Arch}.} and that would explain why it struggles with other minority domains.
+On the other hand, MetaQA excels in minority domains where it achieves striking 4.25 points performance boost on DuoRC, 2.87 on TriviaQA-web, 1.53 on SearchQA, and overall outperforms MultiQA by an average of 2.88.
+These results show the superior ability of MetaQA to avoid overfitting to a specific domain.